arcee-ai/aws-samples/README.md

 You can deploy these models on Amazon SageMaker in two ways:

-1. Dowloading the model from Hugging Face and using the `model_notebooks` notebooks.
+1. Dowloading the model from Hugging Face with the `model_notebooks` notebooks.
 2. Subscribing to the model package in the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=seller-r7b33ivdczgs6) and using the `model_package_notebooks` notebooks.

 ## Contact